Budapestby VisitCity Guides

 EU Citizens

-If you're an EU citizen, bring your Global Health Insurance Card (GHIC) or European Health Insurance Card (EHIC) to access medically necessary state healthcare.
-However, these cards don't cover private care, non-urgent treatments, or additional costs like medical evacuation.
+If you're from an EU country, bring your Global Health Insurance Card (GHIC) or European Health Insurance Card (EHIC).
+This gets you into state healthcare for medically necessary stuff.
+But these cards don't cover private care, non-urgent treatments, or things like medical evacuation.

 Non-EU Visitors

-For non-EU visitors, comprehensive travel insurance that covers medical expenses is highly recommended.
-Without insurance, costs can add up quickly, especially for private care.
+For everyone else, we can't stress this enough - get comprehensive travel insurance that covers medical expenses.
+Without insurance, costs can really add up fast, especially if you go to private clinics.

 ServiceApproximate Cost (EUR)Notes